 Depending on the nature of your case, you may be required to attend more than 1 mediation session.

-If you are the complainant and you are absent from the mediation session, the court may strike out your application.
+If you are the applicant and you are absent from the mediation session, the court may strike out your application.
 This means that the case is concluded and if you still wish to, you will need to file another Magistrate’s Complaint.

 If the respondent does not attend the mediation session and if you wish to proceed with the complaint, the case will be referred to the police for investigations and transferred to the State Courts.